inabikarilibrary/inalib/inapedia/players/french/aimenz.md

 # Aimenz

-Aimenz is a French player.
+Aimenz is a French :fr: player.

 ## Achievements